bansal-vasu/DEVP-II-PROJECT1/README.md

 # DEVP-II-PROJECT1
 Dynamic Plots of Global Temperature Dataset

-Global Temperaure Dataset (GTD) is attached.
+Global Temperaure Dataset (GTD) that is used in the project is attached.

+Reference - ChatGPT